 Applying these factors to the Confidential Information here demonstrates that protection from disclosure is appropriate.
 AEP Ohio has taken steps to maintain the confidentiality of the Confidential Information.
 The Confidential Information is generally considered restricted access confidential due to the high level of value to competitors and is not known or easily obtainable outside of AEP Ohio's business.
-The information is kept confidential in the offices of AEP Ohio.
-As discussed above, the Confidential Information consists of specific information about the RECs that AEP Ohio has secured to meet its 2011 benchmark.
+The Confidential Information is kept confidential in the offices of AEP Ohio.
+As discussed above, the Confidential Information consists of specific information about the RECs that AEP Ohio has secured to meet its 2013 alternative energy benchmark obligations.
 Public disclosure of such information would allow a competitor to learn the sources and structure of the Company's REC acquisition strategy, and would competitively disadvantage AEP Ohio.
 Given the general lack of alternative energy resources in this state and adjacent states, and the particular scarcity of solar energy resources, AEP Ohio must protect the details of its REC acquisitions.

 Consistent with Rule 4901-1-24(D), the Commission should maintain the confidentiality of the Confidential Information given that the information clearly falls within the definition of a trade secret subject to protection under Ohio law.
-Only the information that is essential to prevent disclosure of the Confidential Information is redacted.
 Moreover, any requests under the Open Records law for disclosure of this information should be rejected under R.C. §149.43(A), as a request for records whose release is prohibited under state law.